How to Build an Entrepreneurial Organization: Passion, Diversity, and Community

 As a leader or CEO for your organization, don’t leave diversity up to chance.
 It’s not just a “nice to have.”
 That means being mindful of each hire you bring on--will their experiences and mindsets simply reflect yours?
 Or can their background and skill set help you expand your understanding?

 Studies show that the more diverse a company, the more revenue they’re likely to rake in.
-A study from the Boston Consulting Group revealed that companies with more diverse management teams will make 19% more in revenue.
+A study from the Boston Consulting Group revealed that "companies with more diverse management teams will have 19% higher revenue due to innovation."

 Find Passionate Teammates

 Entrepreneurship needs invested employees to grow, so find and hire teammates who are equally as excited about the cause as you.
 They can have a passion for their day to day work, but it’s just as important that they have a life outside the 9-5.